Inference for high-dimensional instrumental variables regression: Materials required for Section

 \subsection{Materials required for Section~\ref{second}}

 }

 Simultaneous control of the first-stage estimation errors~$\rah^j-\ra^j$ is a straightforward consequence of the standard theoretical results for the Lasso.
 We include these bounds in Section~\ref{proofs:second} of the Supplementary Materials.
 On the other hand, the bounds for the second-stage estimation error~$\rbla-\rb$, which we study in the present section, are more involved due to the dependence of~$\rbla$ on the predicted conditional means~$\ddh_i$.
-Our strategy is to write~$\dy \equals \dDh \rb + \newu$, where~$\newu := \du + [(\dD-\dDh) + \dV]\rb$ and apply concentration results to bound the probability of the event~$\{4\|\dDh^\top\newu\|_\infty\le\tuneb\}$, allowing us to adapt oracle inequality arguments for the Lasso to the present case.
+Our strategy is to write~$\dy \equals \dDh \rb + \newu$, where~$\newu := \du + [(\dD-\dDh) + \dV]\rb$ and apply concentration results to bound the probability of the event~$\{4\|\dDh^\top\newu\|_\infty\le\tuneb\}$, allowing us to adapt oracle inequality arguments for the Lasso to the present case. \myappendix{ Recall that the model for~$\dx^j$ is given by \benn \dx^j \equals \dZ\ra^j + \dv^j\,, \eenn where~$\dv^j$ has nontrivial covariance with the noise~$\du$.
+It suffices for our purposes to take a na\"ive approach to bounding the quantity~$\maxerrverbfs \equals \maxjpx\|\rah^j-\ra^j\|_1$.
+That is, we simultaneously bound the estimation error of each individual task.
+One could use a more complex approach such as~\cite{LWZ15} to treat different patterns of joint sparsity amongst the first-stage regression vectors.
+We make the following assumption.